GreenAces/skills/README.md

 # Skills
 This directory will contain basic skills for JavaScript and other programming languages.
-The skills directory is the main folder on GitHub, but on your local machine, this folder will be different.
-As time progresses, you will add more directories to the skills folder.
+As time progresses, more programming languages will be added here.

 Examples:
 C#, C++, Python, etc...

-Web site (work-in-progress):
-<a href="http://www.robert-labonte.great-site.net" target="_blank">Link</a>
+<a href="http://www.robert-labonte.great-site.net" target="_blank">Official GreenAces Web site</a>